 When publishing these objects, acquisition can come into play.
 For example, consider the URL /fruit/apple/orange.
-The publisher would traverse from ‘fruit’, to ‘apple’, and then using acquisition, it would traverse to ‘orange’.
+The publisher would traverse from fruit, to apple, and then using acquisition, it would traverse to orange.

 It’s reasonable to publish an object or method that you acquire from your container, but it’s probably a bad idea to publish an object or method that your acquire from outside your container.
-For example:

-from Acquisition import Implicit class Basket(Implicit): ... def numberOfItems(self): "Returns the number of contained items" ... class Vegetable(Implicit): ... def texture(self): "Returns the texture of the vegetable." class Fruit(Implicit): ... def color(self): "Returns the color of the fruit.""" basket=Basket() basket.apple=Fruit() basket.carrot=Vegetable()
+from Acquisition import Implicit class Basket(Implicit): ... def number_of_items(self): """Returns the number of contained items.""" ... class Vegetable(Implicit): ... def texture(self): """Returns the texture of the vegetable.""" class Fruit(Implicit): ... def color(self): """Returns the color of the fruit.""" basket=Basket() basket.apple=Fruit() basket.carrot=Vegetable()